 This happens if someone treats you less favourably than they treat, or would treat, other people because you have a protected characteristic.
-For example, your local gym refuses to give you a membership because of your age.
+For example, your local gym refuses you a membership because of your age.

-Direct discrimination on the basis of protected characteristics cannot be objectively justified, except in some cases involving age (see below).
+Direct discrimination based on protected characteristics cannot be objectively justified, except in some cases involving age (see below).